UPO33/sfpool/README.md

 # Introduction

-sfpool (Simple Fast Pool) is a another memory pool allocator library written in C99 (if its a library at all).
+sfpool (Simple Fast Pool) is a another memory pool allocator library written in C99 (if its a library at all) .

-* simple
-* fast
-* lightweight
-* written in C99
-* clean ,understandable code that makes it easy to debug.
+* iterator object (you can walk through allocated blocks of memory pool)

 # What is a memory pool?